Information About Joining the Team, UH, and the City of Houston

 Graduate students join the AHRL-SUTC through the APA-approved doctoral clinical psychology training program at UH.
 Postdoctoral fellows join the team by contacting Dr. Zvolensky directly (firstname.lastname@example.org) and usually work on a grant-funded study.
 Both graduate students and postdoctoral fellows can pursue a range of topics dealing with anxiety/stress, addictive behaviors, and health conditions and actively engage in scholarly activities (e.g., publishing work, presenting work at international/national/local venues, and obtaining grant funding).
 In pursuit of this work, they may be engaged in laboratory, community, clinical trial, and cross-national research activities.
 Many students pursue one or more areas of research emphasis and experience.
 All of the graduate students that have completed doctoral-level study in the AHRL-SUTC have gone on to academic careers in universities, medical centers, or related teaching hospitals and regularly engage in evidence-based scholarly dissemination activities (e.g., publications, trainings).

-The AHRL-SUTC has enjoyed and benefited from visiting scholars that stay and work with our team for 3 months to 1 year.
-Past scholars have come from Mexico, the middle East, and Australia.
+The AHRL-SUTC has enjoyed and benefited from visiting scholars that stay and work with the team for 3 months to 1 year.
+Past scholars have come from Mexico, the Middle East, and Australia.
 The collaborations that occur often continue beyond the visiting time period.
 If you are interested in being a visiting scholar, please contact Dr. Zvolensky directly (email@example.com).

 About UH and Houston, Texas